- Advocacy & Policy

-Student rocketeers from France, the United Kingdom and the United States competed today in the Fourth Annual Transatlantic Rocketry Challenge.
+Student rocketeers from France, the United Kingdom and the United States competed today in the Third Annual Transatlantic Rocketry Challenge.

-The four-member team from Rockwall-Heath High School in Heath, Tex., posted the best score to win the international fly-off.
-Worksop College from Nottinghamshire, England placed second.
-Collège Léonard de Vinci-St Aubin from Bordeaux, France placed third.
+The four-member team from Penn Manor High School in Millersville, Pa., posted the best score to win the international fly-off.
+Horsforth School in Leeds, England placed second.
+The French team was unable to launch its rocket due to technical problems.

 The international rocketry challenge is the culmination of three separate competitions: the Team America Rocketry Challenge (TARC), UKAYRoC and the French Rocketry Challenge.
 Each contest brings together teams of middle and high school students to design, build and launch model rockets.
-This year the challenge was to launch a rocket that launched to exactly 750 feet during a 40- to 45-second flight.
-The payload, a raw egg, had to return to the ground by parachute undamaged.
+This year the challenge was to launch a rocket that reaches an altitude of 825 feet, stays aloft for 40-45 seconds and returns a raw egg unbroken.
 As part of their score, teams also had to give an eight minute presentation on their rocket design to a panel of international judges.
-The winning score represented a height of 745 feet and a duration of 43 seconds.

 Sponsored by the Aerospace Industries Association and the National Association of Rocketry in the U.S.; ADS, Tri Polus Ltd, Space Connections and the Royal Aeronautical Society in the UK; and GIFAS and Planéte Sciences in France, the programs are designed to encourage students to pursue careers in aerospace.

 AIA created the Team America Rocketry Challenge in 2003 to celebrate the centennial of flight and to generate interest in aerospace careers among young people.
 The success of the program encouraged UK aerospace industry leaders to create the UKAYRoC in 2007 with similar goals in mind.
-France joined the international rocketry challenge at the 2010 International Airshow at Farnborough.
+Last year at the 2009 Paris Airshow, France announced they would compete as well in the international rocketry challenge.